 - Control the process to ensure changes are maintained and sustainable, and continue to produce the desired results

 This methodology is typically used in the design of a new process, usually in relation to creating a new product or service.
 The acronym stands for define, measure, analyze, design, verify.
-They are used as follows:

 - Define the goal of the new process